Gunaa: Release

-Gunaa was released on 5 November 1991, that year's Diwali day, and faced heavy competition from another Diwali release, Thalapathi.
+Gunaa was released on 5 November 1991, that year's Diwali day, and faced competition from another Diwali release, Thalapathi.
 Despite receiving critical acclaim, it was average at the box office due to its experimental nature.

 Reception

 On 24 November 1991, Ananda Vikatan appreciated the film and mentioned that Haasan had expanded the boundaries of his acting and had achieved a landmark success in this film, concluding that only Haasan could play this role effortlessly.
 Sundarji of Kalki appreciated the film for its cinematography, music and the cast performances.
-N. Krishnaswamy of The Indian Express wrotez "Gunaa, while having as its central character a man who is a mystic of sorts, a dreamer who wants to rise about the mire that he finds himself in and those around him hopelessly lodged in, lets loose a trail of violence which I for one found difficult to stomach [...]
+N. Krishnaswamy of The Indian Express wrote, "Gunaa, while having as its central character a man who is a mystic of sorts, a dreamer who wants to rise about the mire that he finds himself in and those around him hopelessly lodged in, lets loose a trail of violence which I for one found difficult to stomach [...]
 One comes out with the impression that the [Kamal Haasan] of the film is such a curious blend of Raj Kapoor, Sylvester Stallone and Dustin Hoffman".
 Nalini Rajan of Madras Musings wrote, "The film's genius really lies in the superfluous and seemingly irrelevant details.
 The pace, as in real life itself, is relentless".